filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 ## Change Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->
 A large majority of users onboard data onto the Filecoin network via an Aggregator.
 Today the work done by aggregators is unverifiable and unprovable.
-The user relies on the Aggregator to perform the work correctly and at the same time, it is impossible to prove to a third party that a given piece of data was included in a deal which is a highly requested functionality for FVM.
+The user relies on the Aggregator to perform the work correctly and at the same time, it is impossible to prove to a third party that a given piece of data was included in a deal which is a highly requested functionality for user-programmable data use cases.

 This is a critical link in enabling data within aggregated deals to be as useful as deals themselves.
 Without the proposed proof, data within aggregated deals becomes a second class citizen in Filecoin ecosystem.
-Significant portion of the F(E)VM use-case is enabling the ability to process and reason about the data stored by Filcoin Storage Providers.
+A significant portion of the F(E)VM use-case is enabling the ability to process and reason about the data stored by Filecoin Storage Providers.
 The Proof of Data Segment Inclusion allows to apply this new capability on segments of data which are too small to be on-boarded in their own deals due to economic constraints.

 ## Specification